AbdurrahmanSogbesan/nest-bookmark-api/README.md

 The API uses PostgreSQL as the database.
 Docker is used for easy database setup and management.
 The database configuration can be found in the `.env` file.

-To start the database in development mode:
+To start the development database:

 ```bash
 $ yarn db:dev:up
 ```

-To start the database in test mode:
+To start the test database:

 ```bash
 $ yarn db:test:up